-In this report, MoS2/Graphene hetero-structure is synthesized in single stage using liquid-phase exfoliation in 7:3 isopropyl alcohol /water mixture for the first time.
-Thus, synthesized hetero-structure was characterized using UV-visible, micro-Raman spectroscopy, Transmission electron microscopy(TEM), and Dynamic Light Scattering (DLS) analysis.
+Synthesis of $MoS_2/Graphene$ hetero-structure in single stage, liquid-phase exfoliation in 7:3 isopropyl alcohol /water mixture and its consequences on the photoluminescence behavior of $MoS_2$ have been studied.
+Thus synthesized hetero-structure was characterized using UV-visible, micro-Raman spectroscopy, Transmission electron microscopy(TEM), and Dynamic Light Scattering (DLS) analysis.
 UV-Visible and micro-Raman analysis confirm improved exfoliation to the level of monolayer hetero-structure.
-The optical properties of the hetero-structure were analyzed using steady state and time resolved luminescence techniques.
-An enhanced photoluminescence observed in the case of hetero-structure probably due to increase in the defect sites or reduction in the rate of non-radiative decay upon formation of sandwiched hetero-structure.
-Applications of this hetero-structure for fluorescence live cell imaging carried out and the hetero-structure demonstrated a better luminescence contrast compared to its individual counterpart MoS2 in phosphate buffered saline (PBS).
+The photophysical properties of the hetero-structure were analyzed using steady state and time resolved luminescence techniques.
+An enhanced photoluminescence observed in the case of hetero-structure probably due to increase in the defect sites or reduction in the rate of non-radiative decay upon formation of sandwiched heterostructure.
+Applications of this hetero-structure for fluorescence live cell imaging carried out and the hetero-structure demonstrated a better luminescence contrast compared to its individual counterpart $MoS_2$ in phosphate buffered saline (PBS).